infor-design/enterprise-wc/doc/TESTING.md

 ## Coverage

-- To run in coverage mode (since it takes longer) use the command `npm run test:coverage`
+- To run in coverage mode (which may take more time than just running tests alone), use the command `npm run test:coverage`
 - Open the [newly generated coverage report @ ../coverage/index.html](../coverage/index.html) in any browser
 - Drill in to the component in question and try and improve coverage to 100%
+- If when inspecting the coverage report and you notice a black "E" or "I", this would indicate that a connected logic branch (else or if) is not detected as covered